 How much I feel … feel for you baby.

 How much I need … oh I need your touch.

 How much I live … I live for your lovin’.

 That’s how much—that’s how much

 And that’s all there is.

 The Jersey Shore, Asbury Park.
 Still among my favorite places.

-G., my ex-wife — even though I don’t love her anymore.
+C.’s cousin G., who I met that weekend for the first time, now my ex-wife—even though I don’t love her anymore.